jaredallard/remarkabledayone/README.md

 # remarkabledayone

-A utility to sync pages from a Remarkable 2 table to Day One.
+A utility to sync pages from a Remarkable 2 tablet to Day One.

 ## Disclaimers